mohamed-mfarag/terraform-provider-qnap/docs/resources/container.md

 - `entrypoint` (List of String) The entrypoint for the container.
 - `env` (Map of String) The environment variables for the container.
 - `hostname` (String) The hostname of the container.
+- `ipaddress` (String) The ip address assigned to the container incase a networktype bridge is selected.
 - `labels` (Map of String) The labels for the container.
 - `openstdin` (Boolean) Whether to open stdin.
 - `portbindings` (Attributes List) (see [below for nested schema](#nestedatt--portbindings))